 - Eat it raw or add it to food.

 - Take it in capsule form as directed.

 It’s safest to use ginger in a natural form, rather than in capsules or supplements.
 You may be sensitive to ginger, so take it in small amounts if you’re not used to it.
 Eating occasional ginger is safe for everyone, but do not take ginger as a supplement or medication if you:

-Fresh garlic is best, but if you dislike the taste you may take garlic in capsule form.
+Fresh garlic is best, but if you dislike the taste, you can get it in capsule form, too.